San Diego Hang Gliding and Paragliding Association

 Infrequently Flown and not SDHGPA maintained or recommended:

-Closed Private Sites - do Not Fly these sites that require specific “by invitation only” permission:
+Closed Private Sites - do Not Fly these sites that are Closed or require specific “by invitation only” permission:

 * Only Local or Visiting Schools and Instructors that have Registered with SDHGPA and been Verified by SDHGPA as meeting each SDHGPA Landowner/ Agency Requirements may conduct "For-hire (commercial) activity" at SDHGPA Primary Sites, or Secondary Sites if * indicated.
 (Definition of a Site includes all associated Launches and and Landing Zones / LZs listed in each Site Guide and SDHGPA Landowner/ Agency list.)
 (By definition, Tandem Flight is for instruction and commercial if student is enrolled in a certification program or other for consideration compensation)